actris-cloudnet/cloudnetpy/docs/source/guide.rst

 .. code-block:: console

     $ cd cloudnetpy
-    $ python3.7 -m venv venv
+    $ python3 -m venv venv
     $ source venv/bin/activate
     (venv) $ pip3 install numpy scipy netCDF4 matplotlib requests pytest

 Running all tests
 .................

-Go to the tests folder and try to run all the tests:
+Go to the tests folder and execute the script that runs a full Cloudnet processing for example files and all tests:

 .. code-block:: console